jinglingxing/Depth-study_Exe_RS/README.md

 ## KNN
 The performance of this data using KNN is terrible.
 I guess it is because the genre of movie are different kinds and matrix is a sparse matrix, finding neighbors are not realistic.....
+### To conclude
+We need to analyze the data first and then find the suitable methods to handle the data and do recommendation.
+I need to study by heart.....